Subaru WRX: North America

 On 10 September 2021, the new second-generation standalone Subaru WRX (fifth generation for the WRX nameplate) was revealed for the North American market.
 It features a new FA24F 2.4-litre turbocharged horizontally opposed four-cylinder boxer engine that produces 271 hp and 258 lbft of torque.
 Engine updates include a larger cylinder bore, an electronically controlled wastegate, and air bypass valves.
 Transmission choices are either a new CVT called the Subaru Performance Transmission (SPT) or a revised version of the six-speed manual.
 The SPT offers a planetary centre gear with variable torque distribution, while the manual transmission is equipped with a viscous centre differential and a 50-50 torque split.
 Both SPT and 6MT versions have open differentials front and rear and torque vectoring by brake.
 When equipped with the "Drive Mode Select System", the car is equipped with electronically controlled adaptive dampers, which is a first for the WRX.

 The WRX was released in the North American market in February 2022.
 In the U.S, it comes in Base, Premium, Limited and GT.
 In Canada, it comes in Base, Sport and Sport-tech, the two upper trims can be optioned with the EyeSight system.

 Model year changes

 2023: There were no major changes apart from minor improvements to features.

 2024: The introduction of a TR model.
 The EyeSight system and wireless connectivity for both Android Auto and Apple CarPlay became standard on all trim levels.
+Mechanically, all trims now get a larger master brake cylinder and the crash structure for the rear occupants is improved.

 2025: The TR is replaced by tS model (Tuned by STI) features an upgraded Brembo brake system, Drive Mode Select, electronically controlled dampers, gold-painted calipers and the power output remain unchanged.
 Additionally, the base model was discontinued.

+2026: The base model returns.
+A new Series.Yellow model is introduced, limited to 350 units.